 A ventilation system must provide adequate air circulation at sound pressure levels below design criterion.
 IAC Quiet-vent® silencing systems are designed to provide approximately 15 air changes per hour in a typical anechoic facility.
-If specialist
+If specialist heating/cooling needs are required, then IAC Acoustics can custom-design a system to meet your needs.

-IAC is an industry leader in the design and construction of silencing devices for air/gas flow systems.
+IAC Acoustics is an industry leader in the design and construction of silencing devices for air/gas flow systems.
 These range from minimal air changes to large elaborate intake and exhaust silencing systems to accommodate engine research within an acoustic test facility.